lmcrean/Hoverboard/README.md

 ## Code to be modified <!-- omit in toc -->

-- Navbar logo and icon need to shrink on smallest devices, design is crowded.
+- Navbar logo and icon need to shrink on smallest devices
-- positioning of text in testimonials
 - add testimonials to sign up page

-The navbar animation could be smoother, and this was a
+- The navbar animation could be smoother with a bootstrap framework

 ## Documentation to complete <!-- omit in toc -->
 - screen recordings of browserstack tests on different browsers.